jsalignon/cactus/docs/1_Intro/tutorial.md

 # Selecting Differential Analysis Subset filters

 At this stage, we can also look at which DAS (Differential Analysis Subset) filters could make sense to use for splitting the Differential Analysis (DA) results into subsets.
-For instance, we can look at the volcano plots for ATAC-Seq (left image) and mRNA-Seq (right image:
+For instance, we can look at the volcano plots for ATAC-Seq (left image) and mRNA-Seq (right image):

 <img src="/docs/examples/png/hmg4_vs_ctl__ATAC_volcano.png" width="300" /> <img src="/docs/examples/png/hmg4_vs_ctl__mRNA_volcano.png" width="300" />